Key Takeaways

 What is Secondary DNS?

 The essential data stored on the primary DNS server is duplicated on secondary DNS servers.
 Through a process known as zone transfers, this data is frequently copied from the primary to the secondary DNS servers.
 As a result, there are more DNS servers that can handle user requests for your domain.
-A backup DNS server will be able to respond to their request if the primary DNS is unavailable.
+A backup DNS server will respond to their request if the primary DNS server is unavailable.

 How does Secondary DNS Work?